-'Sub-Portfolio' Targets.
+'Sub-Portfolio' Targets.'
 Sub-portfolio targets cover asset classes where credible methodologies and sufficient data coverage exist today.
-Later, once full coverage is reached these will be termed simply 'Portfolio targets'.
-Where sufficient data exists, Alliance members should set targets across their corporate equity, corporate debt and real estate portfolios.
-The Alliance assessed the IPCC's 1.5°C pathways and identified an asset class-level emissions reduction target range of -16% to -29% by 2025 (see Chapter 5 for further details).
-Alliance members may choose the most feasible pathway for portfolio target setting taking into account the real impact on the economy and potential divestment.
+Later, once full coverage is reached, these will be termed simply 'Portfolio targets'.
+Where sufficient data exists, Alliance members should set targets across their listed equity, publicly traded corporate debt and real estate portfolios.
+The Alliance assessed the IPCC's 1.5°C pathways10 and identified an asset class-level emissions reduction target range of -16% to -29% by 2025 (see Chapter 5 for further details).
+Alliance members may choose the most feasible pathway for portfolio target setting taking into account the impact on the real economy and other member-specific considerations and constraints.
 Alliance members will set targets on an absolute or intensity-basis (see sub-portfolio target section for details on appropriate metrics).

 Sector Targets.
 Sector targets help link portfolio-level reductions to the efficiency requirements and real-world outcomes.
-Sector targets also feed into Alliance member engagement and stewardship efforts, providing an indication of expected emissions performance from the sector that can be communicated to individual companies and industry associations.
-Intensity-based, sector-specific targets for high emitting sectors reflect the specifics of each sector, their respective energy transition trade-offs with other sectors in the global economy, and the role they are expected to play in the transition to a net-zero economy (e.g. sector specific intensities across transport sector segments, a coal phase-out pathway for power utilities).
+Alliance members' may also refer to these targets, amongst other sources, to inform their stewardship, policy and allocation activities in these sectors.
+Intensi-ty-based, sector-specific targets for high emitting sectors reflect the specifics of each sector, their respective energy transition trade-offs with other sectors in the global economy, and the role they are expected to play in the transition to a net-zero economy (e.g. sector specific intensities across transport sector segments, a coal phase-out pathway for power utilities).
 The Alliance will review emerging sector-specific pathways for inclusion as reference points in the Protocol, so long as these are compatible with carbon budgets and assumptions derived from scientific assessments.